Fitus/Zaloha2.sh/DOCUMENTATION.md

     backup host to be reached via SSH/SCP.
 Format: user@host

 <b>--sshOptions</b>=&lt;sshOptions&gt; are additional command-line options for the
-    SSH command, separated by spaces.
+    SSH commands, separated by spaces.
 Typical usage is explained in section Advanced Use of Zaloha - Remote Source and Remote Backup Modes.

 <b>--scpOptions</b>=&lt;scpOptions&gt; are additional command-line options for the
-    SCP command, separated by spaces.
+    SCP commands, separated by spaces.
 Typical usage is explained in section Advanced Use of Zaloha - Remote Source and Remote Backup Modes.

+<b>--scpExecOpt</b>=&lt;scpExecOpt&gt; can be used to override &lt;scpOptions&gt; specially for
+    the SCP commands used during the execution phase.

 <b>--findSourceOps</b>=&lt;findSourceOps&gt; are additional operands for the FIND command
     that scans &lt;sourceDir&gt;, to be used to exclude files or subdirectories in